 II.
 Scope and application

-2. At each annual meeting, with the assistance of the Compliance and Technical Committee (CTC), the Commission shall evaluate Members’ and CNCPs’ compliance with their obligations arising from the Convention, in particular Articles 24, 25 and 26, and CMMs adopted by the Commission included in Annex 2 of this measure.
-The assessment should cover the period 1 November till 31 October of the subsequent year.
+2. At each annual meeting, with the assistance of the Compliance and Technical Committee (CTC), the Commission shall evaluate Members’ and CNCPs’ compliance with their obligations arising from the Convention, in particular Articles 24, 25 and 26, CMMs adopted by the Commission included in Annex 2 of this measure as well as, where appropriate, any other suitably documented information received during the assessment period consistent with paragraph 6 and, where applicable, the relevant CMMs.
+The evaluation shall cover the period from 1 October till 30 September of the year preceding the annual meeting.

 3. The Commission shall also review Compliance Action Plans and other recommendations on compliance adopted by the Commission, in accordance with this CMM, in previous years' Final Compliance Reports in order to assess how they have been implemented by the concerned Members and CNCPs.